LogoLogo

 Asset Risk Assessment

-The listing team at Tren Finance is actively on the lookout for innovative assets that fit the protocol's goal of (re)Enabling liquidity, such as LP tokens, money market deposit tokens, and other yield-bearing tokens.
+The listing team at Tren Finance is actively on the lookout for innovative assets that fit the protocol's goal of (re)Enabling liquidity, such as tokens, tokens, and other tokens.
 Once such an asset is found, the asset will go through the Asset Risk Analysis process outlined below.
 If the asset passes the risk analysis test, the asset will likely start with a lower XY borrow debt ceiling to mitigate risk, and increase based on borrowing demand of the isolated module and continued risk evaluation of the asset.

 Risk Methodology